patooz/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c - a c program that uses printf to print a line 6-size.c - a C program that prints the size of various types on the computer it is compiled and run on gcc -S -masm=intel $CFILE - Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+101-quote.c - a C programm that  that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.